SharvariR/leave-management-system/README.md

 How To Run :
 * Create a mysql database and import tables from app-DB-Script.sql
-* Import the project in Eclipse IDE and run as java application.
+* Import and create a maven project in Eclipse IDE and run as java application.
 The application will get started at embedded tomcat server.
 * Hit the apis from Postman (Ex.
 GET http://localhost:8080/employees)

 Update :